4 Reports That Should Be in Your Pre-Employment Screening 11 May 2018

 Hiring a new employee can cost a lot of money, often tens of thousands of dollars.
 And that’s when you hire the right employee the first time.
 Hiring the wrong employee can seriously inflate your hiring costs.

 When an applicant lies about their experience and gets away with it you could waste thousands of dollars in training, recruitment, and company funds.
 For example, if your new employee isn’t meeting job expectations you’ll have to provide extra training, which can be costly.
 If that doesn’t work, then you’ll have to start the hiring process all over again.

 The wrong employee can also have a negative impact on company morale.
 Their lack of expertise can slow down projects, frustrate good employees, and could even hurt company culture.

 Misleading background reports

-A bad background report isn’t just inconvenient, it can actually open you up to a lawsuit.
+An incomplete background report isn’t just inconvenient; it can open you up to an adverse action lawsuit.
 If you wrongfully deny employment or a promotion based on inaccurate background check results, the applicant could file a class action lawsuit against you.